facebookarchive/AsyncDisplayKit/README.md

 	#import <AsyncDisplayKit/AsyncDisplayKit.h>

-An _ASDisplayNode_ is an abstraction over _UIView_ and _CALayer_ that allows you to perform calculations about a view hierarchy off the main thread.
+An _ASDisplayNode_ is an abstraction over _UIView_ and _CALayer_ that allows you to perform all standard view- and layer-related tasks (layout, sizing calculations, view hierarchy management), moving expensive work off the main thread and with additional optimisations.
+More specifically, with node-based hierarchy, you can:

+- offload more-complex layout code to the background
+- enable layer-backing (on nodes that don't require touch handling)
+- enable subtree precompositing
+- create entire view hierarchies over multiple runloops

+and do all of this in advance and in the background, so complex content is ready to go by the time the user scrolls to it.

 The node API is designed to be as similar as possible to UIView.

 _ASDisplayNode_ can be allocated, initialized and its properties can be set all on a background thread.